SAP Commissions

 Defining where are the greatest sales opportunities, where sales and marketing activities have historically existed, and what their effect was, what factors will generate opportunity and revenue at a set time in the future.

-You can work as usual, be successful and keep working hard for the results you set.
+You can work as usual, be successful, and keep working hard for the results you set.
 However, the pressure on greater success and the expectations of managers and stakeholders mean that a more systematic approach to sales territory planning – and even sales goals and incentive models – is now needed.

 1. Systematically target specific sectors, regions, opportunities, and customers.